Hydrogen Sulfide (H2S) - Q & AContact: Oil, Gas, and Minerals Division 517-284-6841

 - If the problem appears that it may be more than just odors such as burning in your eyes or nose, immediately contact your local 911, fire or police department.
 Move away from any well or facilities near you by going perpendicular to the wind direction.

-- If it appears only to be an odor problem, either notify the company at the number posted on the well sign, the appropriate EGLE OGMD District Office or the Pollution Emergency Alert System (PEAS) at telephone 800-292-4706.
+- If it appears only to be an odor problem, either notify the company at the number posted on the well sign, the appropriate EGLE OGMD Area Geologist or the Pollution Emergency Alert System (PEAS) at telephone 800-292-4706.

 Hydrogen Sulfide can be detected by smell at concentrations as low as a few parts per billion.
 For this reason it is extremely difficult to totally eliminate all odors all the time.
 Upon receiving complaints, the Supervisor of Wells may require the permittee to calculate the predicted concentration of H2S in the air at the closest occupied structure or public recreation area and may then require appropriate emission control measures.